josiahmaharaj/youth_ttpcg/_posts/2016-01-05-What's_the_Point #2.markdown

 A blessed 2016 to all...let it be a Stand-Out year for us.

-Many times we say that we should stand up for Christ..I say, I sing it, I believe it.
+Many times we say that we should stand up for Christ...I say, I sing it, I believe it.
-So I think that many of us are standing..I’m now thinking that we should stand-out for Christ.
+So I think that many of us are standing...I’m now thinking that we should stand-out for Christ.
 That is a little something many of our young people are having trouble with.
 Don’t get me wrong, many adult christians are facing the same challenge.

-Let us take a good look at our lives and as we do remember..
+Let us take a good look at our lives and as we do remember...

-We are a new creatures in Christ
+We are new creatures in Christ. <br>
-We should behave what we believe
+We should behave what we believe. 	<br>
-We ought to line up our lives with the WORD
+We ought to line up our lives with the WORD. <br>
-We are to be Christlike
+We are to be Christlike.

 >
 -------------------------------------------------